-Mexican law has certainly provided Despite gains in poverty reduction over the past few decades, high population density and rapid industrialisation, coupled with strong dependence on the country's resource base, make Indonesia vulnerable to projected changes in climate.
+Despite gains in poverty reduction over the past few decades, high population density and rapid industrialisation, coupled with strong dependence on the country's resource base, make Indonesia vulnerable to projected changes in climate.
 The Asian Development Bank estimates that by 2100, the impacts of climate change will cost between 2.5-7 per cent of the gross domestic product (GDP), and the poorest will bear the brunt of this burden.

 The first national strategy on climate change was developed by the Ministry of Environment in 2007.
 The strategy aims to support economic activity through resilience measures for livelihoods, strengthen ecosystem sustainability and make urban and coastal areas more resilient to impacts of climate change.
 Indonesia is one of the top ten emitters of GHG emissions.
-In light of this, Indonesia ratified the Paris Agreement on October 31, 2016. result of the inevitable tightening of In its Nationally Determined Contribution (NDC), the country pledges to unconditionally reduce emissions by 29 per cent by 2030 compared to a business-as-usual (BAU) scenario.
+In light of this, Indonesia ratified the Paris Agreement on October 31, 2016.
+In its Nationally Determined Contribution (NDC), the country pledges to unconditionally reduce emissions by 29 per cent by 2030 compared to a business-as-usual (BAU) scenario.
 The NDC highlights "improved land use and spatial planning, energy conservation and the promotion of clean and RES, and improved waste management" as priorities for adaptation.